Arrdroid/Js-practice/README.md

 # Js-practice

-This is my practice using YDKJS set of books written by KYLE SIMPSON ;
+This is my notes and practice using the YDKJS set of books written by KYLE SIMPSON ;